-Cities Remix a Playful Platform (June, 2018) — a detailed investigation into how major cities have remixed Pokemon GO by embedding in specific campaigns, from “open street” festivals to neighborhood library walking tours.
-The report hints at the future of cities, and how the engagement with the data layer can be playful, in person and social.
+Cities Remix a Playful Platform (June, 2018) — the first large-scale investigation into how major cities remixed and aligned Pokemon GO to advance their own goals, from “open street” festivals to neighborhood library walking tours.
+More broadly, the report hints at the future of cities as participatory spaces, and how playful engagement with the data layer can connect disparate groups and organizations.

 Game Impact initiative — rethinking how we conceptualize our categories of impact with games, and reducing fragmentation.
 In partnership with Games for Change, with funding from the Packard Foundation.

 - participatory design (PD) for neighborhood installations (via ResearchGate)

 - playful cities and stronger communities (via ResearchGate)

 - Upcoming book: games for neighborhood empowerment and cities (forthcoming, 2019)

 - Upcoming toolkit: designing games for playful cities — based on courses taught in the MA program in Game Design at American University